Reda Mansour: Diplomacy

-Ambassador Mansour's book, published in 2023, is a fascinating, in-depth exploration of diplomacy and the real lives of the people whose careers move the cogs of international relations.
+Mansour's book, published in 2023, discusses diplomacy and the careers of individuals in international relations.

-What is diplomacy?
-Popular media will often oversimplify diplomats, portraying them as savvy political agents of a state, cocktail-sipping spies in all but their titles.
-The truth, however, is far more dramatic.
-Diplomacy is the driving force behind every major international accord and every grand monument.
-Diplomats stand over every border drawn—and every nation formed in the modern age.

 Civic activities

-Mr. Mansour has devoted his public activities in Israel for the promotion of dialogue between Arabs and Jews.
+Mansour has devoted his public activities in Israel for the promotion of dialogue between Arabs and Jews.
 In this realm, he has served on the board of several NGO's and taken part in many projects aimed at promoting of co-existence and cultural dialogue.

-Mansour served on the board of many civic organizations:
+He has served on the board of many civic organizations:

 Jewish Healthcare International - Provide Humanitarian Aid Worldwide.
 International Organizations, Member of the board, Atlanta – Georgia.

-The U.S – Israel Chamber of commerce - Non Governmental Organization.
+The U.S. – Israel Chamber of commerce - Non-Governmental Organization.
 Member of the board.
 Atlanta - Georgia.

-Georgia International Law Enforcement Exchange - Non Governmental Organization Member of the board, Atlanta – Georgia.
+Georgia International Law Enforcement Exchange - Non-Governmental Organization Member of the board, Atlanta – Georgia.

 Ecuador – Israel cultural Institute - Civic Association, Member of the board.
 Quito – Ecuador.

 The Shalom (Peace) Club - Civic Association, Member of the board.
 Quito – Ecuador.

 Omanut Laam - for the promotion of culture and art in small communities.
-Non Governmental Organization, Member of the board, Israel.
+Non-Governmental Organization, Member of the board, Israel.

 San Francisco Amuta - support to educational activities in the North of Israel.
-Non Governmental Organization, Member of the board.
+Non-Governmental Organization, Member of the board.
 Israel.